root-foundation/root/README.md

 RootNet is a network designed to represent a more _true_, _holistic_ notion of value so that we can allocate resources to what we _actually_ value, *efficiently*.

 On RootNet, activity is not divided.
 There’s no separation between social and financial.
 Everything is built around a single primitive: the *token*.
 A token represents _potential_, and can be assigned to an individual (_personal token_), a collective (_network token_), or an expression (_company token_, etc.).
 Every user on RootNet has a personal token.
+This token _generalizes_ the [personal token](#personal-token) and [network token](#networktoken), extending its scope beyond the financial system.

 The token represents its holder's potential to create value.
 Users express belief in that potential by transacting on its shares.
 And importantly, a token's value is always grounded in reality: in its holder's equities in other tokens, companies, or revenue.